 - Protandim Review

 What is Spermidine?

 To quote the science books, spermidine (“sperm-a-dean”) is classified as a polyamine.
 What's that?
 A polyamine is a compound formed from amino acids.
-As amino acids are metabolized, they create many different things – including polyamines.
-As you can tell from the word, “poly,” these substances contain more than one amino group.
+As amino acids are metabolized, they create many things, including polyamines.
+As you can tell from the word “poly,” these substances contain more than one amino group.
 Polyamines are found in living cells.